byterubpay/byterub-site/_i18n/de/resources/moneropedia/denominations.md

 A denomination is a proper description of a currency amount.
 It is oftentimes a sub-unit of the currency.
 For example, traditionally a cent is 1/100th of a particular unit of currency.).

 ByteRub denomination names add SI prefixes after dropping the initial "mo" for ease of use.
-Actually, the smallest unit of ByteRub is 1 piconero (0.000000000001 XMR).
+Actually, the smallest unit of ByteRub is 1 piconero (0.000000000001 BTR).

 ### Denominations of ByteRub